Sayrus/msi-keyboard/README.md

 ## Run as non-root user
 If you want to run the software as a non-root user, you can add the udev rules file to your `/etc/udev/rules.d/` directory.

+## Notes
+The audio mode does not work on linux at the moment.

+## Unknown packet
+`01 02 22 14 00 00 00 00`: Usually sent when switching to audio mode